rhohndorf/beezle-bug/README.md

 * [Resources](#resources)

 ## Project Vision and Goals
-As its fictional counterpart our Beezle Bug agent starts as a limited toy project and will hopefully grow into a useful tool over time.
+Like its fictional counterpart our Beezle Bug agent starts as a limited toy project and will hopefully grow into a useful tool over time.

 With Beezle Bug we want to explore agentive behaviours like
 * Autonomy